tparchman/F22_BIOL792_coursepage/week2_UnixII/unixII_primer.md

     $ ls -l -h
     $ ls -lh

-Now, notice that when you use `man`, all of the command line options will be clearly listed and efficiently described.
+Notice that when you use `man`, all of the command line options will be clearly listed and efficiently described.
 Try the below for command line option explanations for `ls`.

     $ man ls